marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 [View on GitHub](https://github.com/addyosmani/app-shell)

-The `app-shell` repository contains a near-complete implementation of the [Application Shell architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.1s0o3w42k).
+The `app-shell` repository contains a near-complete implementation of the [application shell architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.1s0o3w42k).
 It has a backend written in [Express.js](http://expressjs.com/en/index.html) and a front-end written in ES2015.

 Given that it covers both client and server-side portions of the model and there's quite a lot going on there, it will take some time to familiarise yourself with the codebase.
 It's currently our most comprehensive Progressive Web App starting point.
 Docs will be our next focus for this project.